 Not a scrap goes to waste!
 The skins and peels are used as compost, producing rich soil for kitchen gardens.
 The shell of the nut is burned for cooking fuel.
-And the nutritious seed-cake (what remains after the oil is pressed) is given back to the communities to feed their chickens and goats, which serve as the mainstay of small villages as sources of milk, cheese and eggs.
+And the nutritious seed-cake (what remains after the oil is pressed) is given back to the communities to feed their chickens and goats.

 Why VEGAMOUR Uses Marula Oil in its Products

 We love marula oil for its versatility as both a skin and hair ingredient.
 The molecular structure of the oil is very similar to the lipids produced by the human body.
 Some of its benefits include:

 - Rich in antioxidants: Helps protect skin and hair from damage by UV, pollutants and other free radicals